Martin Lewis reacts to UK interest rates announcement

 The Bank also predicted inflation would peak at around 11 per cent at the end of this year, while the unemployment rate could hit 6.4 per cent by the end of 2025.

-Decision makers also warned that more hikes were likely to come, however they do not expect rates to rise as high as the 5.2 per cent that the market has forecast for the final quarter of next year.
+Decision makers also warned that more rate hikes were likely to come, however, they do not expect a rise as high as the 5.2 per cent that the market has forecast for the final quarter of next year.

 "The majority of the committee judges that, should the economy evolve broadly in line with the latest Monetary Policy Report projections, further increases in the Bank Rate may be required for a sustainable return of inflation to target, albeit to a peak lower than prices into financial markets," the Bank said on Thursday.

-The Bank also warned there are uncertainties and said that if inflation looks to be more persistent than the current outlook it will "respond forcefully".
+The Bank also warned there were uncertainties ahead and said that if inflation looks to be more persistent than the current outlook, it would "respond forcefully".

 Register for free to continue reading